tmpfs/rlx/lib/rlx.md

 ### Json

+JSON documents are parsed asynchronously using the parse method provided by V8.
+The behaviour with very large documents is unknown.

 To search documents specify regular expression(s) (and/or glob patterns) and one or more files.
 If input is specified on stdin, ${opt_file_long} or ${opt_json_long} if becomes the first in the list of documents to search.
 You can specify more files to search but they must have a `.json` file extension.

 #### Commands